griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/09_rules.md

 ## Code Review

-Nice work in this section - we've added rules to ensure the agent behaves as expected, using the tools we've given it.
+Nice work in this section - we've added rules to ensure the agent behaves as expected, using the Tools we've given it.
 Let's take a look at the current state of the app.

 ```python linenums="1" title="app.py" hl_lines="2 11 70-107 112"
 from dotenv import load_dotenv